bufbuild-ru/docs/docs/cli/quickstart/index.md

 ## Generate code

-The Buf CLI provides a user-friendly experience for generating code locally that's compatible with any reasonable existing usage of `protoc`, so next you'll generate some code.
+The Buf CLI provides a user-friendly experience for generating code locally that's compatible with `protoc`, so next you'll generate some code.

 ### Configure a `buf.gen.yaml` file

-Now that you've configured the module, the next step is creating a [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) file to configure local code generation.
+Now that you've configured the module, the next step is to create a [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) file to configure local code generation.
 It controls how the `buf generate` command executes `protoc` plugins on a given module.
 You can use it to configure where each `protoc` plugin writes its results and specify options for each plugin.Create a `buf.gen.yaml` file in the current directory:

-::: info ~/.../buf-tour/start/getting-started-with-buf-cli
+::: info cli/quickstart/start/

 ```console
 $ touch buf.gen.yaml